tamilselvvi06-cpu/SSB-SC/README.md

-# SSB

-EXP NO: 3	SSB-SC-AM MODULATION using SCILAB
+## EXP NO: 3	SSB-SC-AM MODULATION using SCILAB

-AIM:
+# AIM:

 To write a program to perform SSBSC modulation and demodulation using SCI LAB and study its spectral characteristics

-EQUIPMENTS REQUIRED
+# EQUIPMENTS REQUIRED

 •	Computer with i3 Processor